micbay/RaceTimerAndController/README.md

 ![Top Results Scrolled](Images/ScreenShots/TopResults_ScrolledDown_Menu.png)

 Pressing `C` will cycle through the available results sub-menus.
 There is a results list page for the top overall laps, a page for each racer's individual top laps, and a page that displays the final leader board.
+On the individual racer pages the total time it took the racer to finish all indicated laps is also displayed at the lower right of the screen.

 ![Racer1 Results Menu](Images/ScreenShots/Racer1Results_Menu.png)
 ![Finish Results Menu](Images/ScreenShots/FinishResults_Menu.png)